aboavobr/ABOAVOBR/Arduino/README.md

 And then upload to the Arduino with:

-    docker run --device=/dev/ttyACM0 aboavobr/arduino
+    docker run --device=/dev/ttyACM0 aboavobr/arduino arduino:avr:uno /dev/ttyACM0

 You can specify two optional arguments and pass that to the container:
-- The Board Model according to the "ino" tool used for building and uploading
+- The Board Model according to the [arduino-cli tool](https://github.com/arduino/arduino-cli) used for building and uploading (The default value is set to *arduino:avr:uno*)
-- The serial port to use
+- The serial port to use (The default value is set to */dev/ttyACM0*)

-The default board model is the "uno", you only need to specify something else if you have a different arduino running.
-You can find more infos on available board models on the [ino quickstart](http://inotool.org/quickstart#tweaking-parameters).
-By default ino is guessing the serial port, by the fact that we only pass one to the container it should work out of the box.
-However if you have a different scenario you can still specify it.

-Here an example of a parametrized build and upload from a raspberry pi:

-    docker run --device=/dev/ttyACM0 aboavobr/arduino mega2560 /dev/ttyACM0